creinig/dotfiles/README.md

 * A default git config (`.config/git/config`) with settings that can be overridden by the "normal" .gitconfig
 * A script to install my favorite packages (`.local/bin/df-install-basics.sh`)
 * An installer that can also upgrade existing installations (`.local/bin/df-install.sh`)
+* Some devops-y tooling and configuration (`devops/*`)
+  * A Vagrantfile for a set of different VMs, for quick testing of stuff in various environments

 # Want more?